moechofe/lowresrmx/asset.dev/manual.md

 e.g.:

-	DATA 0,1,2
+	data 0,1,2
-	SKIP 2
+	skip 2
-	READ A
+	read a
-	PRINT A
+	print a
-	'WILL PRINT "2"
+	'will print "2"

 ---